Fitch boosts Italian bonds amid Ukraine tensions

 Spain, like Italy, has enjoyed much improved market access in 2014.
 It has completed more than 40 percent of its funding programme already, paying record low costs to borrow 5.6 billion euros at auction on Thursday.

-In further evidence of ratings agencies taking a more positive view on the periphery on Friday, both Fitch and Standard and Poor’s upgraded Cyprus, less than a year after the country was bailed out.
+In further evidence of ratings agencies taking a more positive view on the periphery on Friday, both Fitch and Standard and Poor’s lifted Cyprus less than a year after the country was bailed out.

 S&P raised Cyprus’ rating to B from B-, with a positive outlook.
 Fitch affirmed Cyprus’ B- rating, raising its outlook to stable from negative.
-(Additional reporting by Marius Zaharia Editing by Larry King)
+(Editing by Sonya Hepinstall, John Stonestreet)